 Saving money is a time-tested way to improve your financial situation over time.
 It can give you more peace of mind today, and get you started down the road toward a comfortable retirement, a college education, or family vacation.

 Of course, a savings plan should be part of an overall money management strategy that takes into account the demands of debt, income constraints, and retirement needs.
-(Setting financial goals: The 5-10-15-20 guidelines)
+(Financial goals calculator)

 Consider a goal: 10 percent?